 What is the Virginia Recreational Trails Program?
 The program provides funding for recreational trails and trail related facilities for motorized and non-motorized recreational uses.
 The Virginia Department of Conservation and Recreation (DCR) and the Federal Highway Administration (FHWA) administer the program in Virginia.

 On what can the recreational trail funds be used?
-The Recreational Trails Program mandates that not less than 30 percent of the monies received annually be reserved for uses relating to motorized recreational trails and not less than 30 percent shall be reserved for uses relating to non-motorized recreation.
+The Recreational Trails Program mandates that 30 percent of the monies received annually be reserved for uses relating to motorized recreational trails and that 30 percent be reserved for uses relating to non-motorized recreation.
 The remaining 40 percent is given to projects with the greatest number of compatible recreational purposes and/or which provide for innovative recreational use sharing.
 Eligible activities include the construction of new trails, new trailhead facilities, maintenance and/or rehabilitation of existing trails.

 Who may apply for assistance from this program?
 Assistance through this program is available to cities, towns, counties, state agencies, Indian tribal governments and non-profit organizations.
 Federal agencies, such as the forest service, may also be eligible.
 When federal funds are pledged as the RTP project match, however, the combined total of RTP grant funds requested and other federal matching share funds may not exceed 95 percent of total project costs.
 In such cases, at least 5 percent of project costs must come from state, local or private sources.

-Does this program require a match?
-What is a matching share?
-Yes.
 This is a reimbursement program.
-As such, the grant recipient must pay 100 percent of the cost of an eligible item before submitting a request for reimbursement for 80 percent of eligible costs, i.e. $5,000 (in eligible expenditures) submitted x 80 percent = $4,000, reimbursed to grant recipient.
+As such, the grant recipient must pay 100 percent of the cost of an eligible item before submitting a request for reimbursement for 80 percent of eligible costs.
+For example, $5,000 in eligible expenditure x 80 percent = $4,000 reimbursed to the grant recipient.

 When must the matching share be available?
 The matching share is a critical component of the grant application evaluation.
 One of the criteria on which applications are scored is the budget.
 Applicants must demonstrate their capacity to fund the project over the life of the grant while seeking periodic reimbursements.

 Once the project is formally approved, will the sponsor be asked to do anything other than complete the project?
 Yes.
-Grant recipients will be required to manage project agreements, provide quarterly progress reports, abide by federal assurances agreed to in the application submissions, manage and document reimbursement requests, and provide required supporting documentation that must accompany the request (copies of all invoices and billing records, timesheets, etc.).
+Grant recipients will be required to manage project agreements, provide quarterly progress reports, adhere to applicable federal, state and local laws, manage and document reimbursement requests, and provide required supporting documentation that must accompany the request (copies of all invoices and billing records, timesheets, etc.).

 What expenses are eligible?
 Eligible expenses are the contract, materials and labor expenses for the authorized scope of work defined in the project agreement.
 Indirect costs and administrative expenses are ineligible for reimbursement.